Banking shots off the Bankboards and through the rims.

 A Bankshot player goes from one station to the next.
 At each station, you bank shots off the bankboards and through the nets, as shown below.
 Depending on where you shoot from, you get a different number of points.

 Colored circles mark the shooting spots (right).
-You make two shots from each circle, and you must complete all three circles for each station before moving on to the next station.
+You try two shots from each circle to make one.
+If the first try is successful, move on to the next shooting position.
+You must complete all three circles at each station before moving on to the next station.

 Example:10 points maximum at each station with bonus points awarded at double hoop stations